Stams Tirol and its sights

 • Other equipment for hikers here.

-• A pair of sun hat protects on the go, because you will be out in the sun a lot.
+• A sun hat protects on the go, because you will be out in the sun a lot.

 Stams Abbey in Tirol